• Partial dentures are removable plates with one or more false teeth attached. They fill the gaps when some teeth are lost.

 • Temporary solution

 If you decide a partial denture is not the right choice for you, you can explore some alternatives.
-Those include dental implants, denture implants, bridges, or maybe complete dentures.
+Those include dental implants, denture implants, bridges, or complete dentures.

 FAQ